 Process for developing a standard for active constituents

-In accordance with statutory responsibilities under the Agricultural and Veterinary Chemicals Code, the APVMA routinely establishes standards for new active constituents, which are normally the result of an assessment of a new chemical.
-In addition, the APVMA also revises existing standards—either as a result of a review of a chemical or in response to requests by domestic interested persons, organisations, government bodies, or international bodies or organisations.
+In accordance with statutory responsibilities under the Agricultural and Veterinary Chemicals Code, the Australian Pesticides and Veterinary Medicines Authority (APVMA) routinely establishes standards for active constituents, which are normally the result of an assessment of a new chemical.
+Currently, standards are only established for agricultural active constituents, although in the future standards may be established for veterinary active constituents.

-When the APVMA becomes aware that a standard needs to be written, either through a formal application or a review, the following procedure is implemented:
+When the APVMA becomes aware that a standard needs to be established, either through a formal application or through a review, the following procedure is implemented:

-- If the standard is for a new active constituent, there is a 28-day period for response following an APVMA Gazette notice.
+- If the standard is for a new active constituent, there is a 28-day period for comment on the proposed standard and active constituent approval notified via an APVMA Gazette notice as required for a new active constituent under section 12 of the Agvet Code.
 If the standard is for an existing active constituent, it will be included as part of the chemical review consultation process and timeframe.

 Revision of an existing standard